dev-rm/30-days-of-code-hackerrank/README.md

 ### Day 8 - Dictionaries and Maps

 A Java Map maps keys to values.
-A map cannot contian duplicate keys.
+A map cannot contain duplicate keys.

 NOTE : Both the _key_ and the _value_ must be Objects and not primitives.